 There is an obligation in the ASCM to submit a detailed notification on subsidies every second year, and notified subsidies are reviewed at Subsidies Committee meetings.
 However, the first notification China submitted after its accession in 2001 was in April 2006.
 And for the first time in July 2016, China submitted a notification on local subsidies, however there is a problem that subsidies that should be originally notified are not notified.
-Japan will continue to cooperate with other countries in requesting China to ensure transparency with regard to subsidies by the central government and local governments.
+Japan has continuously pointed out the importance of the improvement of report/transparency in WTO Subsidies Committee meetings.
+Japan will continue to cooperate with the U.S., etc. in requesting China to ensure transparency with regard to subsidies by the central government and local governments.
+Refer to Part II Chapter 7 Column "Reinforcement of Subsidy Regulations".